Damans227/personal-website/content/posts/a-better-way-to-write-lengthy-multiple-or-conditions.md

 ---
-title: "A Better Way to Write Lengthy Multiple or Conditions"
+title: "A Better Way to Write Lengthy Multiple `OR` Conditions"
 date: 2023-01-18T15:33:37-05:00
 draft: false
 tags: